Can this cockpit hold

 The Flying Circus’s last acts

-Acting as 66 Sqn. leader Taylor wrote to the authorities, offering ideas and solutions for the problems faced by his pilots.
-He failed to make an impression on the British Air Board’s ‘guarded little kingdoms of authority’, but the odds evened by war’s end with the rollout of Sopwith Camel , SE5a, Bristol F2b and French Spad VII’s.
+As the conflict dragged on, Taylor wrote to the authorities offering ideas and solutions for the problems faced by his pilots but he failed to make any impression on the British Air Board’s ‘guarded little kingdoms of authority.’
+However odds evened in favour of the Allies by war’s end with the rollout of Sopwith Camel , SE5a, Bristol F2b and French Spad VIII fighters

 On that fateful Sunday morning …Lieutenants T. L. Simpson and F. C. Banks (in B.6576) were on a reconnaissance of the German lines near Hamel at 7000 feet when they were attacked by an element of four Fokker Dr1 triplanes from a large ‘Richthofen’s Circus’ formation, led by the Baron himself.
 Simpson and Banks fought their way to the safety of nearby cloud cover, and the enemy triplanes concentrated on the second R.E.8..